Coupled channel analysis of the rho meson decay in lattice QCD: Motivation and Introduction

 \section{Motivation and Introduction}

-Almost all hadrons listed in the Particle Data Group \cite{Nakamura:2010zzi} tables are unstable, most of them decaying strongly.
+\textbf{This version contains an erratum at the end.
+The main text is unchanged and identical to arXiv:1105.5636v2.} Almost all hadrons listed in the Particle Data Group \cite{Nakamura:2010zzi} tables are unstable, most of them decaying strongly.
 In quenched calculations, where vacuum quark loops are disregarded, all hadronic states appear as stable states.
 In full QCD, on the other hand, truly asymptotic exponential behavior is always dominated by the lowest stable end product.
 This is unsatisfactory.

 In continuum physics experiments resonances are identified via the scattering cross section and subsequent phase-shift analyses.
 In the lattice discretization of QCD, instead, one studies the correlation functions of hadron interpolators for Euclidean time distances.
 The result is a combination of exponentially decaying terms, each corresponding to the energy level of a contributing eigenstate.
 Due to the finiteness of the lattice system, the energy levels are discrete.
 The spectral density is related to a discretization of the cross section.
 However, in realistic lattice simulations only very few such levels can be determined.
 The typical gaps are $\mathcal{O}(2\pi/L)$ for lattices of spatial extent $L$; for most simulations this corresponds to level spacing $\mathcal{O}(400)$ MeV.